yasirusama61/battery-aging-classification/README.md

 These thresholds were determined based on industry standards and common practices for assessing battery health.

 #### Number of Samples for Each Aging Label
-- **Healthy**: There were **63,769** samples classified as `Healthy`, indicating the battery was still functioning well above 85% of its original capacity.
+- **Healthy**: There were **95,360** samples classified as `Healthy`, indicating the battery was still functioning well above 85% of its original capacity.
-- **Moderate Aging**: There were **44,521** samples classified as `Moderate Aging`, indicating some capacity degradation but still within an acceptable range for use.
+- **Moderate Aging**: There were **6,412** samples classified as `Moderate Aging`, indicating some capacity degradation but still within an acceptable range for use.
-- **Aged**: There were **176** samples classified as `Aged`, indicating significant degradation with capacity falling below 70% of the original.
+- **Aged**: There were **6,694** samples classified as `Aged`, indicating significant degradation with capacity falling below 70% of the original.

-These class distributions show that the majority of the samples were either in the `Healthy` or `Moderate Aging` stages, while only a small number of samples were classified as `Aged`.
-This imbalance in the dataset could influence model performance, especially for the `Aged` class, and is something we took into account during model evaluation and interpretation.
+These class distributions show that the majority of the samples were in the `Healthy` stage, with fewer samples classified as `Moderate Aging` and `Aged`.
+The confusion matrix demonstrates that the model performed exceptionally well for `Healthy` and `Moderate Aging` classes, with minimal misclassifications.
+However, there was a very small number of misclassifications for the `Aged` class, indicating an area for further optimization.

+#### Confusion Matrix Insights
+- The model accurately predicted **95,360** instances as `Healthy`, showing its strength in identifying this class with no false negatives or positives.
+- **6,412** instances of `Moderate Aging` were correctly identified, with no misclassifications in this category.
+- The `Aged` class had **6,693** correct predictions with only **1** misclassification, indicating the model's strong performance even in this minority class.

+This near-perfect performance highlights the model's robustness and its ability to generalize well across all aging stages.

 #### Model Training and Evaluation:
 - We used a **Random Forest Classifier** as the primary model for battery aging classification.